soelen/storybook-addon-rem/README.md

 A storybook addon which helps you to test how your REM sized components behave.

+## Why and when to use REM

+[Aleksandr Hovhannisyan](https://www.aleksandrhovhannisyan.com/blog/use-rems-for-font-size/) wrote an awesome article about [rems for font size](https://www.aleksandrhovhannisyan.com/blog/use-rems-for-font-size/).
+Check it out if you want to learn more about this unit.

 ## Getting started

 Install the addon: